leolpaz/FastPay/README.md

 - Ruby
 - rbenv
 - Postgresql
-- Heroku accont(Only for personal deployment)
+- Heroku account(Only for personal deployment)

 ### Setup